Data-driven discovery of intrinsic dynamics: Learning an atlas and dynamics on a manifold

 \subsection{Smooth transitions}

-Let $p$ be a point in the intersection of the coordinate domains of charts $\alpha$ and $\beta \neq \alpha$.
+For the learned dynamics to be accurate, we require smooth chart transitions.
+Let $x$ be a point in the intersection of the coordinate domains of charts $\alpha$ and $\beta \neq \alpha$.
 Let $\phi_\alpha$ and $\phi_\beta$ denote the coordinate maps that we learn, and let $\phi_\alpha^{inv}$ and $\phi_\beta^{inv}$ denote their approximate inverses that we learn.
-In order for our model to have smooth dynamics across transitions between charts, we need $\phi_\alpha^{inv}(\phi_\alpha(p))$ and $\phi_\beta^{inv}(\phi_\beta(p))$ to be (nearly) equal for all such $p$.
-These are simply the reconstructions of $p$ by the two charts from $p$'s local coordinates.
+In order for our model to have smooth dynamics across transitions between charts, we need $\phi_\alpha^{inv}(\phi_\alpha(x))$ and $\phi_\beta^{inv}(\phi_\beta(x))$ to be (nearly) equal for all such $x$.
+These are simply the reconstructions of $x$ by the two charts from $x$'s local coordinates.
 If they differ significantly, then there will be a discontinuity in the dynamics across transitions.
 Mathematically, we want to minimize

 The first term in brackets is chart $\alpha$'s reconstruction error, and the second term is chart $\beta$'s reconstruction error.
 By the triangle inequality,